Casvanrijbroek/bodyct-luna22-ismi-algorithm-baseline/README.md

 # Algorithm for classifying lung nodules in chest CT

+The main branch contains the code needed to publish two single output models.
+The dual-output branch contains code needed to run the two-ouput model.

 The source code for the algorithm container for classifying 3D blocks of lung nodules from chest CT (shaped `[128, 128, 64]` in x, y, z), generated with evalutils version 0.3.1.

 This algorithm contains the inference scripts for VGG16 models that estimate the malignancy risk and predict the nodule type of lung nodules.